Erwin Rommel: Interwar period

 On 1 October 1920, Rommel was appointed to a company command with the 13th Infantry Regiment in Stuttgart, a post he held for the next nine years.
-He was then assigned to an instruction position at the Dresden Infantry School from 1929 to 1933; during this time, in April 1932, he was promoted to major.
+He was then assigned to an instruction position at the Dresden Infantry School from 1929 to 1933.
+In April 1932, he was promoted to major.
 While at Dresden, he wrote a manual on infantry training, published in 1934.
 In October 1933, he was promoted to Oberstleutnant (lieutenant colonel) and given his next command, the 3rd Jäger Battalion, 17th Infantry Regiment, stationed at Goslar.
 There he first met Adolf Hitler, who inspected his troops on 30 September 1934.

 In September 1935, Rommel was moved to the Kriegsschule (War Academy) in Potsdam as an instructor, serving for the next three years.
 His book Infanterie greift an (Infantry Attacks), a description of his wartime experiences along with his analysis, was published in 1937.
-It became a best-seller, which, according to Scheck, later "enormously influenced" many armies of the world.

-Hitler was one of many people who owned a copy.
+It became a bestseller, which, according to Scheck, later "enormously influenced" many armies.
+Hitler owned a copy.